Spring and summer courses

 SI 350 - UX Field Research in the Public Sector

-A 3-week intensive studio course in the spring term
+A 4-week intensive studio course in the spring term

 In SI 350, you will spend three weeks in May learning about civic issues through a technology lens in this studio class.
 We will apply user experience research to explore opportunities to enhance civic engagement.
 Students will engage in collecting user data, identifying user needs, and converting those needs into design insights that contribute toward of an information solution.
-Our topic this year is Ann Arbor as a Smart City.
+Our topic this year is discovering and exploring Ann Arbor city parks.

 This course is a great opportunity to build on your developing information skills, explore civic technology, and positively impacted your community.
 You'll earn three academic credits and develop projects for your portfolio.

 Credit hours: 3